Everything Is Crab Beginner Guide: Your First Run, Step by Step

 Walking Into Your First Boss

-• Bring at least three charmed allies into the arena.
+• Bring at least three charmed allies into the arena (if Gregarious).
 They’ll absorb the opening combo while you reposition.

 • Stay perpendicular to his swing arc.
 Walking straight backward gets you clipped by his second hit.
 Strafe instead.